Congratulations to Goldwater Scholars Christine Gao, Andrew Halleran, John Marken, and Morgan Sehdev! Read about them

 Please note: these dates replace the "Important Dates" on the Goldwater website

 The Goldwater Nomination Committee will review the pre-applications and invite selected applicants to submit full application on December 1.
 At that time, selected applicants will be asked to secure letters of recommendation and to submit their complete application online.
-In 2015, the deadline for this is noon on Monday, January 12.
-An official W&M transcript (including Fall 2014 grades) and official transcripts - with grades - from all other institution of higher learning attended (study abroad, summer school, etc.) are due to the Charles Center by this date as well.
-For the W&M transcript, ask the Transcript Office to call 221-2460 for pickup by a Charles Center staff member.
-The Nomination Committee will choose the College's nominees from this pool and notify applicants by 5 p.m. on Wednesday, January 14.
+In 2016, the deadline for this is noon on Monday, January 11.
+An official W&M transcript (including Fall 2015 grades) and official transcripts - with grades - from all other institution of higher learning attended (study abroad, summer school, etc.) are due to the Charles Center by this date as well.
+For the W&M transcript, you may request that an eScript be sent to Lisa Grimes.
+The Nomination Committee will choose the College's nominees from this pool and notify all applicants by 5 p.m. on Thursday, January 14, 2015.